coin-or/Gravity/MkP_install.md

 to get results for Model 4.

-You should get the similar results as below in `Gravity/build/MkP_result.txt`:
+You should get similar results as below in `Gravity/build/MkP_result.txt`:
 > 3, 36, 12.1644, -2.14607e+06
 > 3, 36, 12.9085, -2.14607e+06
 > 3, 36, 0.159482, -2.14607e+06